DiseaseTranscriptomicsLab/markeR/README.md

     in the data), customize scaling and centering, and color points based on a metadata variable.

-Future updates will expand the package with additional functions to:

--   Conduct classification-based analysis (to train classifiers, e.g., using Random Forests, and to evaluate performance via ROC curves).
--   Provide additional gene-level visualization modules to display expression patterns of individual genes within signatures.

 ## Example

-This example demonstrates the calculation of a log2-median-centered score using mock RNA-seq expression data.
-The dataset already pre-processed (filtered, normalised using `edgeR`) and is derived from the Marthandan et al. (2016) study (GSE63577) and includes fibroblast samples under replicative senescent and proliferative conditions. (see `?counts_example` and `?metadata_example` for more details).This example showcases how to compute gene expression scores by applying the log2-median-centered transformation.
+We will be using an already pre-processed gene expression dataset, derived from the Marthandan et al. (2016) study (GSE63577), that includes human fibroblast samples cultured under two different

-We are using as an example a very simple senescence gene signature, composed of the genes usually associated with senescence.
+conditions: replicative senescence and proliferative control.
+The dataset has already been filtered and normalized using the `edgeR` package, and corrected for batch effect as described in Schneider et al. (2024).
+For more information about the dataset structure, see the help pages for `?counts_example` and `?metadata_example`.

+This dataset serves as a working example to demonstrate the main functionalities of the markeR package.
+In particular, it will be used to showcase the two primary modules designed for benchmarking gene
+signatures:

+-   **Score**: calculates expression-based signature scores for each sample, and
+-   **Enrichment**: evaluates the over-representation of gene signatures within ranked gene lists.

+To keep things simple and illustrative, we use a basic senescence gene signature consisting of a small set of well-established senescence-associated genes commonly reported in the literature.

 ``` r
 library(markeR)